aws-samples/aws-serverless-workshops/WebApplication/2_UserManagement/README.md

     ![Pool ID](../images/pool-id.png)

-    You can find the value for `userPoolClientId` by selecting **Apps** from the left navigation bar.
+    You can find the value for `userPoolClientId` by selecting **App clients** from the left navigation bar.
 Use the value from the **App client id** field for the app you created in the previous section.

     ![Pool ID](../images/client-id.png)